 What I found was this great game that is not to hard for the young ones and is not to hard for even one of us that has not ever played a video game, and yes, I was one of them.
 I found a wonderful website (http://www.Trygamesfree.com) that allowed me to download the game for play that was limited to one hour but that one hour was the funniest hour I have ever spent.
 After the hour free play, you then had the option of buying the game right online.

 So let me tell you about the game.
 The setting is an empty amusement park that you get to design.
 You pick the rides, concessions, even the landscaping.
 Each park, and the game comes with a dozen you can choose from or build one of your own, has its own "scenario" that you have to accomplish in a certain time frame.
 Scenarios run like this: You must have 500 people in your park by October Year 3 with a satisfaction rating of 650.
 You have a staff to help you run the park: Handymen which clean up and mow and water the gardens, Mechanics that fix and inspect your rides, Security guards that keep the park safe, and Entertainers that keep your guests happy at queue lines and in your food areas.
-There are also themes that you can use when constructing your parks.
-I felt like a kid in a candy store.
-But more importantly, so did my grandchildren.
-You can also build your own roller coaster in a special area of the game and have them in your parks.

 The graphics for this game are spectacular, bright vivid colors and if you don't like the color scheme of most rides, you can change them.
 You can also customize rides with music.
 You have 5 categories for rides that you can include in your park: Transportation, Gentle rides, Thrill rides, Roller Coasters, and Water rides.
 When you start the game, you are given about five or six to choose from in each category but as the game goes on, you are given new rides to buy if you have the money.
 Most of the pre-made parks which they call "Scenarios" have a lake built in so you can construct water rides right there on your little lake.